pod + kin blog

 For all you Portland mamas (and papas) there is finally some snow on Mt.
 Hood!
 If you have been anxious to get your Little Ones up skiing for the first time ever or for the first time this season, there are a few things to consider in order to make it a successful day for all.

-If you take the time and do a little research to get it dialed, you can get your kid hooked on skiing at a young age and in no time, you'll be shredding it up together- spending more time on the slopes than slope side.
-After all, there is nothing worse than spending $89 to go skiing, only to actually NOT go skiing.
+If you take the time, stay strong and do a little research to get it dialed, you can get your kid hooked on skiing at a young age and in no time, you'll be shredding it up together- spending more time ON the slopes than slope SIDE.
+Ask your doctor about wearing your abdominal binder while skiing for added support.
+After all, you will be lifting & twisting your 45 lb. toddler on and off the chair all day so be prepared physically.

-1) For the first timers, make sure it is a mild (maybe even a sunny?) day.
+1) For the first timers, try to pick a mild (maybe even a sunny?) day.

 I see so many parents dragging their kids up in a blizzard for the first time expecting them to have fun.
 So much fun in fact that next time they will want to return with a CAN DO attitude next Saturday- maybe even early enough for first tracks.
 YOU may be stoked to get some fresh powder but when your child is riding the magic carpet or skiing the bunny hill with you as their guide, you're not going to be getting any fresh powder.
 Plan the introduction to skiing for a warm, windless, sunny day.
 Your tot will ski longer and be happier.